 Most ISAs will allow you to set up regular monthly contributions, as well as make ad-hoc lump-sum payments.
 This allows you to maximise your allowance by ‘topping up’ your account when you find yourself with cash to spare.

-You can open a Wesleyan With Profits ISA or WUTM Unit Trust ISA with an initial lump sum investment of £1,000, or by setting up monthly contributions.
+You can open a Wesleyan Stocks and Shares ISA or WUTM Unit Trust ISA with an initial lump sum investment of £1,000, or by setting up monthly contributions.

 What happens when you take money out of an ISA?